milankostak/Marker-detection-NN/README.md

 ## MarkersManagement

-The folder contains python scripts for markers management:
+The folder contains python scripts for markers management.
+More details can be found in the readme file directly in the folder.
-* generate artificial markers
-* calculate IoU
-* divide images into train/val/test folders

 ## TensorFlow